-Many people falsely assume that declawing is just like trimming your nails or getting a manicure.
-In reality, it is a painful and permanently crippling procedure.
+Declawing is a painful and permanently crippling procedure that involves removing a cat’s digits down to the first knuckle.
 The following are eight reasons why you should never declaw your feline friend:

 Cats scratch to exercise and enjoy themselves, maintain the condition of their nails, and stretch their muscles.